Positivity is undecidable in tensor products of free algebras: Notation and background

 \subsection{Computability}

-If $\Sigma$ is a set, a word of length $n$ over $\Sigma$ is a finite sequence $a_1 a_2 \cdots a_n$, where $a_i \in \Sigma$ for all $1 \leq i \leq n$.
+If $\Sigma$ is a set, a word (also called a string) of length $n$ over $\Sigma$ is a finite sequence $a_1 a_2 \cdots a_n$, where $a_i \in \Sigma$ for all $1 \leq i \leq n$.
 We use the standard terminology from the theory of computation (see, e.g. \cite{TCS}).
-In particular, a subset $\mcL$ of words over $\Sigma$ is in RE if there is a Turing machine $M$ with input alphabet $\Sigma$ which recognizes $\mcL$, meaning that there is a computation path where $M$ halts on input $x$ if and only if $x \in \mcL$.
+In particular, a subset $\mcL$ of words over a finite set $\Sigma$ is in RE if there is a Turing machine $M$ with input alphabet $\Sigma$ which recognizes $\mcL$, meaning that there is a computation path where $M$ halts on input $x$ if and only if $x \in \mcL$.
 In this definition $M$ can be non-deterministic, but every language in RE can be recognized by a deterministic Turing machine.
 A language $\mcL$ is in coRE if its complement $\overline{\mcL}$ is in RE, and is decidable if it is in both RE and coRE.
 Equivalently, $\mcL$ is decidable if there is a deterministic Turing machine that halts on every input $x$, returning ``accept'' if $x \in \mcL$ and ``reject'' otherwise.
 Since many types of objects can be encoded as strings, we often talk about sets of other objects being RE or coRE.
 For instance, the set

 is the prototypical example of an undecidable RE set, although formalizing it as a language requires choosing some encoding of pairs $(M,x)$ as strings.
 The complement $\coHALT$ of pairs $(M,x)$ such that $M$ does not halt on input $x$ is the prototypical example of an undecidable coRE set.
 A function $f$ from strings on $\Sigma$ to strings on $\Sigma'$ is computable if there is a deterministic Turing machine with input alphabet $\Sigma$ and output alphabet $\Sigma'$ which takes input $x$ to $f(x)$.
 A language $\mcL$ of strings over $\Sigma$ is RE-hard (resp. coRE-hard) if there is a computable function $f$ from pairs of Turing machines $(M,x)$ to strings over $\Sigma$, such that $f(M,x) \in \mcL$ if and only if $M$ halts on input $x$ (sometimes this is called RE-hard under many-one reductions).
-Because natural numbers can be encoded as binary strings, we can also talk about RE, coRE, RE-hard, and coRE-hard subsets of $\mbN$.
+The definition of RE and coRE does not depend on the choice of alphabet $\Sigma$, because strings over a finite set can be reencoded as strings over $\{0,1\}$.
+Strings over $\{0,1\}$ are called bit strings or binary strings.
+Natural numbers can be encoded as binary strings as well, so we can also talk about RE, coRE, RE-hard, and coRE-hard subsets of $\mbN$.

 We also care about how many steps it takes a Turing machine to accept an input.
 The time function of a non-deterministic Turing machine $M$ is the function $T : \mbN \arr \mbN $, where $T(n)$ is the smallest possible integer such that, given an input string $x$ of length $\leq n$, if $M$ halts on $x$, then some computation path of $M$ halts in $\leq T(n)$ steps.
 We use the convention that every Turing machine takes at least one step to halt, so $T(n) \geq 1$ for all $n$.
 We say that $\mcL$ can be recognized in time $T' : \mbN \arr \mbN$ if there is a Turing machine $M$ recognizing $\mcL$ with time function $T(n) \leq T'(n)$ for all $n$.
 In particular, $\mcL$ can be recognized in polynomial time if it can be recognized in time $C n^k$ for some $C, k \in \mbN$.
 Similarly, we say that $\mcL$ can be recognized in deterministic time $T' : \mbN \arr \mbN$ if there is a deterministic Turing machine $M$ recognizing $\mcL$ with time function $T(n) \leq T'(n)$ for all $n$.
 A function $f$ is computable in time $T(n)$ if there is a deterministic Turing machine computing $f$ which halts in $\leq T(n)$ steps on all input strings of length $\leq n$.